Aeshaa/starter-hugo-academic/content/home/experience.md

     description: |2-
       [Rodel Project](http://rodel.theluminositylab.com/) -

-       - Contributing towards creating an innovative and interactive simulator of Arizona that enables leaders and citizens to explore the implications of proposed policies ranging from education to infrastructure hence aiding in informed decision-making.
+       - Researched and analyzed predictive tax models to integrate into an innovative and interactive simulator of Arizona to enable leaders and citizens to explore the implications of proposed policies ranging from education to infrastructure hence aiding in informed decision-making.
        - Developed and optimized the user interface using ReactJS and Three.js to improve user experience and responsiveness by 28%.
        - Implemented a KD-Tree Nearest Neighbor model to accurately assign students to schools by considering factors like proximity and school capacity.